cni-iisc/cni-website/_newsletters/2023/may.md

       url:

     - name: "Learning optimal beam directions in next-generation wireless networks: A fixed-budget stochastic bandit approach"
-      description:  by Professor Manjesh Hanawal from IIT Bombay 18th April @4pm
+      description: "by Professor Manjesh Hanawal from IIT Bombay 18th April @4pm"
       url: https://youtu.be/DtrciQaBGtg

     - name: "Trends and Challenges in Multi-cloud Networking and Observability"
-      description: by Dr. Praveen Jayachandran from IBM Research, India on 25th April @4pm
+      description: "by Dr. Praveen Jayachandran from IBM Research, India on 25th April @4pm"
       url: https://youtu.be/CSWQD-YpzeQ

 past_event_pics: # Provide a list of file names with proper extensions